 The Board of Public Utilities (Board) is proposing to readopt its rules governing the One-Call Damage Prevention System, the Board-designated One-Call System operator, operators of underground facilities (operators), excavators, and responsible contractors, found at N.J.A.C.
-14:2, with substantial changes.
+14:2, with amendments.
 In accordance with N.J.S.A.
-52:14B-5.1(b), the current rules will expire on February 11, 2022, and are being amended to address the Appellate Division decision In re adoption of N.J.A.C.
+52:14B-5.1, the current rules were scheduled to expire on February 11, 2022, and are being amended to address the Appellate Division decision In re adoption of N.J.A.C.
 14:2, 2017 N.J.
 Super.
 Unpub.
 LEXIS 2095, at 14 (App.
 Div.
 Aug.
 18, 2017).
+As the Board has filed this notice of readoption prior to the expiration date, the expiration date is extended 180-days to August 10, 2022, pursuant to N.J.S.A.
+52:14B-5.1.c.

 The New Jersey Legislature, recognizing the potential hazards posed by underground facilities and that damage to underground facilities caused by excavation or the discharge of explosives poses a significant risk to public safety, enacted the Underground Facility Protection Act (UFPA), N.J.S.A.
 48:2-73 et seq.
-Within the UFPA, the Legislature determined that the Board of Public Utilities is the appropriate State agency to designate the operator of and provide policy oversight to the One-Call Damage Prevention System and to enforce the provisions of the UFPA.
+Within the UFPA, the Legislature determined that the Board is the appropriate State agency to designate the operator of, and provide policy oversight to, the One-Call Damage Prevention System and to enforce the provisions of the UFPA.
 The Board adopted N.J.A.C.
 14:2, Protection of Underground Facilities: One-Call Damage Prevention System, to provide for the implementation, administration, and enforcement of the UFPA.

-The One-Call Damage Prevention System satisfies a federal mandate.
+The One-Call Damage Prevention System satisfies a Federal mandate.
 49 U.S.C. § 60114 describes the minimum requirements for states establishing and operating a one-call notification system.
 49 U.S.C. § 60114(a) (authorizing the Secretary of Transportation to prescribe regulations providing minimum requirements for establishing a one-call notification system for states, which shall include the requirements that "the system apply to all areas of the State containing underground pipeline facilities" and "all operators of underground pipeline facilities participate in an appropriate one-call notification system").